eclipse/kuksa.val/kuksa-client/README.md

 ================================================================================
-authorize           Authorize the client to interact with the server connect disconnect          Disconnect from the VSS Server getServerAddress    Gets the IP Address for the VSS Server setServerAddress    Sets the IP Address for the VSS Server
+authorize           Authorize the client to interact with the server connect disconnect          Disconnect from the VISS/gRPC Server getServerAddress    Gets the IP Address for the VISS/gRPC Server setServerAddress    Sets the IP Address for the VISS/gRPC Server

 Info Commands
 ================================================================================